 GRE Subjects test measures your level of knowledge in specific subjects such as Biology, Chemistry, English Literature, Mathematics, Physics, and Psychology.
-The subject tests are given at paper-delivered test centers worldwide three times a year most probably in September, October and April.
 This test has no separately timed sections and the test fee is 150 US dollars.
 The total test duration is 2 hours and 50 minutes with no breaks.

 GRE Test Format